Kennedy87670/DG_Fashion_stores/README.md

 ## Data Modelling
 I had to create relationships between the three tables
-- For the Names table
+- For the Names table,
 columns IDshop many to many relationships with Shop Territory ShopID
-- Competitive territory table
+- Competitive territory table,
 Comp_territory many to many relationships with the Names table competitive territory